Docker Desktop

 Limitations - Why not Docker Desktop?

-We have seen many of the neat and functional bits of Docker Desktop, and it can be mighty appealing, particularly if you lean towards the use of graphical interfaces.
+We have seen many of the neat and functional bits of Docker Desktop, and it can be mighty appealing, particularly so if you lean towards the use of graphical interfaces.
 However, we’ve not touched on its weaknesses.
-We’ll just need to point at one to feel the need to throw everything overboard.

-That was fast, and uneventful.
-Not even a single output to the ‘Logs’.
-No way to open a terminal inside Alpine.
+Nothing seems to have happened at all!
+Not even a single output to the Logs, and no way to open a terminal inside Alpine.

-In the next episode, we will use docker from the command line, and all of the advantages it brings will become aparent.
+In the next episode, we will use docker from the command line, and all of the advantages it brings will become apparent.

 Key Points